-Equipment for Internal Combustion Engines (STE/ICE), is capable of testing 15 different types of vehicles, including armored personnel carriers, trucks, jeeps, self-propelled howitzers, tanks, and recovery vehicles.
+During the early 1970s, RCA developed for the U.S. Army an automotive test system that performs more than 50 types of tests and maintenance checks on a wide range of engines and accessory systems.
+The system, known as Simplified Test Equipment for Internal Combustion Engines (STE/ICE), is capable of testing 15 different types of vehicles, including armored personnel carriers, trucks, jeeps, self-propelled howitzers, tanks, and recovery vehicles.
 The system produces a substantial reduction in maintenance time while significantly improving the accuracy of vehicle diagnosis.

-A notable 1974 development was a handheld laser system that accurately determines the range of a military target in one second.
+A notable 1974 development was a hand-held laser system that accurately determines the range of a military target in one second.
 The GVS-5 system is about the size of field binoculars, which it resembles, and weighs only five pounds.
 The rangefinder's successful design resulted in contracts for several large production quantities.
+In 1975 Government Systems began work on a major telecommunications project on Kish Island, in the Persian Gulf, which the Iranian government is developing as a resort.
+RCA designed, equipped, and installed a radio and tv production center, cable tv program distribution to serve 3500 color receivers, three fm stereo broadcasting stations, a two-way radio network, and a computerized cash register system.